 I want to bring some items that are not on the gear checklist, is that cool?

 What we generally say is if there is one “luxury” item you really want to take, bring it.
 But please limit it to one.
 Every ounce really, really counts.
 If you’re a novice backpacker, you won’t realize your mistake of over packing until the end of day one.
-And by then you’ll be wishing you left that – solar charger, 3lb tripod, extra clothes, sun umbrella, bulging first aid kit, full stick of deodorant, War and Peace novel (unless it doubles as toilet paper) – at home.
+And by then you’ll be wishing you left the – 3lb tripod, extra clothes, sun umbrella, bulging first aid kit, full stick of deodorant, War and Peace novel (unless it doubles as toilet paper) – at home.

 On the trail